pyropy/pyropy.github.io/_posts/2021-03-15-how-to-communicate-with-the-cardano-node-on-a-remote-host.markdown

 date:   2021-08-30 17:00:00 +0100
 tags: [blockchain,cardano,tcp,aws,devops,docker,nft,marketplace]
 image: "/assets/cardano.jpeg"
-summary: "Recently, while working on Cardano based NFT Marketplace Cardano Blue, my team and I had to come up with a way for our backend to communicate with the cardano node on a remote host"
+summary: "Recently, while working on Cardano based NFT Marketplace, my team and I had to come up with a way for our backend to communicate with the cardano node on a remote host"
 ---

-Recently, while working on [Cardano based NFT Marketplace][cardano-blue], my team and I had to come up with a way for our backend to communicate with the cardano node on a remote host.
+Recently, while working on Cardano based NFT Marketplace, my team and I had to come up with a way for our backend to communicate with the cardano node on a remote host.

 Given that our backend is deployed on AWS Fargate we had two choices:
 - Deploy cardano-node on AWS Fargate and somehow share UNIX socket file with our backend